bigchaindb/bigchaindb/docs/server/source/production-deployment-template/bigchaindb-network-on-kubernetes.rst

-   touch with the system administrator/s of the other ``n-1`` clusters and share with them your instance name (``tendermint-instance-name`` in the ConfigMap) and the FQDN of the NGINX instance acting as Gateway(set in: :ref:`Assign DNS name to NGINX Public IP <assign-dns-name-to-nginx-public-ip-tmt>`).
+   touch with the system administrator/s of the other ``n-1`` clusters and share with them your instance name (``tendermint-instance-name`` in the ConfigMap) and the FQDN of the NGINX instance acting as Gateway(set in: :ref:`Assign DNS name to NGINX Public IP <assign-dns-name-to-nginx-public-ip>`).

 Start NGINX Kubernetes deployments
 ----------------------------------

-Start the NGINX deployment that serves as a Gateway for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network-tmt>` and referring to the following instructions:
+Start the NGINX deployment that serves as a Gateway for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>` and referring to the following instructions:

-* :ref:`Start the NGINX Kubernetes Deployment <start-the-nginx-deployment-tmt>`.
+* :ref:`Start the NGINX Kubernetes Deployment <start-the-nginx-deployment>`.

 Deploy Kubernetes StorageClasses for MongoDB and Tendermint
 -----------------------------------------------------------

-Deploy the following StorageClasses for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network-tmt>`:
+Deploy the following StorageClasses for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>`:

-* :ref:`Create Kubernetes Storage Classes for MongoDB <create-kubernetes-storage-class-mdb-tmt>`.
+* :ref:`Create Kubernetes Storage Classes for MongoDB <create-kubernetes-storage-class-mdb>`.

-* :ref:`Create Kubernetes Storage Classes for Tendermint <create-kubernetes-storage-class-tmt>`.
+* :ref:`Create Kubernetes Storage Classes for Tendermint <create-kubernetes-storage-class>`.

 Deploy Kubernetes PersistentVolumeClaims for MongoDB and Tendermint
 --------------------------------------------------------------------

-Deploy the following services for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network-tmt>`:
+Deploy the following services for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>`:

-* :ref:`Create Kubernetes Persistent Volume Claims for MongoDB <create-kubernetes-persistent-volume-claim-mdb-tmt>`.
+* :ref:`Create Kubernetes Persistent Volume Claims for MongoDB <create-kubernetes-persistent-volume-claim-mdb>`.

-* :ref:`Create Kubernetes Persistent Volume Claims for Tendermint <create-kubernetes-persistent-volume-claim-tmt>`
+* :ref:`Create Kubernetes Persistent Volume Claims for Tendermint <create-kubernetes-persistent-volume-claim>`

 Deploy MongoDB Kubernetes StatefulSet
 --------------------------------------

-Deploy the MongoDB StatefulSet (standalone MongoDB) for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network-tmt>`: and referring to the following section:
+Deploy the MongoDB StatefulSet (standalone MongoDB) for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>`: and referring to the following section:

-* :ref:`Start a Kubernetes StatefulSet for MongoDB <start-kubernetes-stateful-set-mongodb-tmt>`.
+* :ref:`Start a Kubernetes StatefulSet for MongoDB <start-kubernetes-stateful-set-mongodb>`.

 Configure Users and Access Control for MongoDB